-- Siting and design of development on the site to conserve the significance of heritage assets (listed buildings and conservation area) near the site and their settings; - Opportunity to incorporate social infrastructure related to community parks and other green infrastructure: - A Flood Risk Assessment is required, as a fluvial and/or surface water hazard has been identified within part of the site area.
-Proposals for development on this site should incorporate Sustainable Urban Drainage Systems (SUDS), unless this is not possible or feasible; - The site is in a prominent location and in close proximity to the National Park boundary.
-Development proposals should be carefully and sensitively designed to minimise visual impact on the character and appearance of the area, and include measures to minimise impacts on air quality, noise and light pollution; - Access to the site is to be gained from Ingleborough Park Drive; - Development proposals on this site must accord with all relevant policies of the local plan.
+- Siting and design of development on the site to conserve the significance of heritage assets (listed buildings and conservation area) near the site and their settings;; - Opportunity to incorporate social infrastructure related to community parks and other green infrastructure: - A Flood Risk Assessment is required, as a fluvial and/or surface water hazard has been identified within part of the site area.
+Proposals for development on this site should incorporate Sustainable Urban Drainage Systems (SUDS), unless this is not possible or feasible; - There is a requirement for a Biodiversity Appraisal to assess the existing ecological conditions on the site.
+This is to be accompanied by a standardised Biodiversity Mitigation Plan (BMP) which must cover matters of both habitat and protected species, with the aim that negative effects on biodiversity are avoided or suitably offset, and enhancement effects are implemented; - The site is in a prominent location and in close proximity to the National Park boundary.
+Development proposals should be carefully and sensitively designed to minimise visual impact on the character and appearance of the area, and include measures to minimise impacts on air quality, noise and light pollution; - Access to the site is to be gained from Ingleborough Park Drive; - Development proposals for this site must accord with local plan policies H2, INF3 and INF6 (which set out requirements for contributions towards affordable housing, education provision and sport, open space and recreation facilities) and all other_relevant local plan policies.